 *Applications must be supported in writing with a letter from Youth or social worker/Responsible adult

-You can apply for financial assistance of up to £450.
-The grant can be used to support individual tuition fees, membership of an ensemble, taking part in a summer school (musical), taking an exam or attending a particular event that supports progression.
+You can apply for financial assistance of up to £300.
+The grant can be used to part-fund individual tuition fees, membership of an ensemble, taking part in a summer school (musical), taking an exam or attending a particular event that supports progression.
 We will also consider applications requesting support for National ensemble applications.

 This funding cannot be used for

 Applications for financial support are welcome throughout the year and there is no deadline for submission but we recommend that you submit an application with due consideration to timescales i.e. when the funds will be required.
-The review committee meets on the last Tuesday of every-month during term time but does not meet during summer (Late July – August).
-The award can take between 2 and 4 weeks to be paid.
+The review panel meets on the last Tuesday of every month during term time but does not meet during summer (Late July – August).
+The award can take up to 4 weeks to be paid.

-Where scores are equal and funds limited, priority will be given to applications where greatest financial need is demonstrated
+Where scores are equal and funding is limited (usually towards the end of Spring or Summer term), priority will be given to applications where the greatest financial need is demonstrated